-Several top governance positions at the former British Eugenics Society, now the Galton Institute, include individuals who originally worked at the Wellcome Trust, including the Galton Institute's president Turi King.
-Elena Bochukova, a current Galton Council Member and Galton lecturer, previously worked under the direction of Adrian Hill at the Wellcome Trust Centre for Human Genetics.
-The Galton Institute's senior genetics researcher, Jess Buxton, was previously a "genetics researcher" at the Wellcome Trust and then went on to carry out independent research financed by Wellcome.
+Several top governance positions at the former British Eugenics Society, now the Galton Institute, include individuals who originally worked at The Wellcome Trust, including the Galton Institute's president Turi King.
+Dr. Elena Bochukova, a current Galton Council Member and Galton lecturer, previously worked under the direction of Adrian Hill at the Wellcome Trust Center for Human Genetics.
+The Galton Institute's Senior Genetics Researcher, Dr. Jess Buxton, was previously a 'genetics researcher' at the Wellcome Trust and then went on to carry out independent research financed by Wellcome.
 Her research, which is particularly race oriented, includes creating the first genetic sequence map of a native Nigerian.
 Moreover, Adrian Hill himself spoke at the Eugenics Society-Galton Institute at the celebration of their 100th anniversary in 2008.